flyskywhy/g/i主观的体验方式/t快乐的体验/电信/Tool/编程语言/JavaScript/React使用详解.md

 prettier/prettier
 ```

+And since there is webpack config `loader: 'babel-loader'` here, maybe need add some in `babel.config.js` ref to APP ReactWebNative8Koa [RN 0.63.2 -> 0.70.5: works well on Web](https://github.com/flyskywhy/ReactWebNative8Koa/commit/a87437ad0527edaa4a2f643708938accabb26a8d)

 ### Upgrade to `react-scripts@5` and Add Web Workers support
-At the very first, after upgrade react-scripts from 3 to 5 and related babel upgrade (or modify webpack config?), the most important thing is `rm -fr node_modules/.cache/*` first, otherwise will meat many strange error and can't be solved.
+At the very first, after upgrade react-scripts from 3 to 5 and related babel upgrade (or modify webpack config?), the most important thing is `rm -fr node_modules/.cache/*` first, otherwise will meet many strange error and can't be solved.

     npm install react-app-rewired@2.2.1 react-scripts@5.0.0 codegen.macro react-refresh@0.11.0 react-error-overlay@6.0.9 --save-dev